BradleyCodeU/bradleycodeu.github.io/README.md

 ## About the project

-This is the repository of the website containing intro course curriculum for Web Design, AP Computer Science Principles, Game Design, and AP Computer Science A for Hilliard Bradley High School’s coding classes.
-Any student in Hilliard City Schools can enrol in this career-technical satellite program offered at both Bradley and Davidson High Schools.
+This is the repository of the website containing course curriculum for Game Design and App Development, AP Computer Science Principles, and AP Computer Science A for Hilliard Bradley High School’s coding classes.
+Any student in Hilliard City Schools can enroll in these coding classes offered at Bradley, Darby, and Davidson High Schools.

-The website is hosted at [Bradley Code U · BradleyCodeU](https://bradleycodeu.github.io/).
+The website is hosted at [bradleycodeu.github.io](https://bradleycodeu.github.io/).

 ## Contributing

 ---

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork this repository.